morzhanov/handlebars-gulp-todo/README.md

 <a href="https://imgur.com/Ew3gUFW"><img src="https://i.imgur.com/Ew3gUFW.png" title="source: imgur.com" /></a>

-This's simple TODO app written with Handlebars and ES6.
-Gulp configured to use ES6 scripts transpiled using Babel with SASS and PostCSS.
-Application served using Node.JS and node-static package.
-ESLint used to lint javascript code.
+<p>This's simple TODO app written with Handlebars and ES6.</p>
+<p>Gulp configured to use ES6 scripts transpiled using Babel with SASS and PostCSS.
+<p>Application served using Node.JS and node-static package.
+<p>ESLint used to lint javascript code.

+#### Application developed using <a href="http://todomvc.com/">TodoMVC</a> styles

 ## Installation